nirlepshah/myFlix-Angular-client/README.md

 ## Key Features

-○ The app should display a welcome view where users will be able to either log in or register an account. ○ Once authenticated, the user should now view all movies. <br>
+○ The app should display a welcome view where users will be able to either log in or register an account. <br>
+○ Once authenticated, the user should now view all movies. <br>
 ○ Upon clicking on a particular movie, users will be taken to a single movie view, where additional movie details will be displayed. <br>
 ○ The single movie view will contain the following additional features: <br>
 &nbsp;&nbsp; ○ A button that when clicked takes a user to the director view, where details about the director of that particular movie will be displayed. <br>